EdhelielBoneflare/WebCalendar/README.md

 # Web Calendar

 ## Assignment
-create a web calendar to store and manage all upcoming events. </br>
+Create a web calendar to store and manage all upcoming events. </br>
 Use the Spring Boot framework and create a REST API.</br>
 Work with a database using Spring Data JPA and create resources using Spring MVC.